-Assessing Your Organization’s Innovation Capabilities by Clayton M. Christensen:
+Assessing Your Organization’s Innovation Capabilities [the broken link was removed] by Clayton M. Christensen:

 Three classes of factors affect what an organization can and cannot do: its resources, its processes, and its values.
 When asking what sorts of innovations their organizations are and are not likely to be able to implement successfully, managers can learn a lot about capabilities by sorting their answers into these three categories.

 Innovation is one of the areas of management improvement that is not given sufficient attention.
 However, innovation is critical to the success of organizations and to the Deming management philosophy.
 Deming however, never had much specific advice on how to innovate.
 The management strategies he proposed do support innovation: truly knowing your customers, constancy of purpose, truly knowing your business, understanding your purpose, etc..